 With the average age of the American farmer exceeding 58 years, USDA recognizes the need to bring more people into agriculture.
 Over the course of this Administration, USDA has engaged its resources to provide greater support to the farmers of the future by improving access to land and capital; building new markets and market opportunities; extending new conservation opportunities; offering appropriate risk management tools; and increasing outreach, education, and technical support.

 Through lending assistance programs, like the Farm Service Agency's new microloan program, USDA prioritized support for new farmers, providing improved access to credit, land, and equipment.
 USDA has also provided greater access to quality crop insurance coverage to over 13,500 new and beginning farmers and ranchers with special crop insurance benefits designed just for them.
 Thanks to this program, beginning farmers and ranchers have saved more than $14 million in premiums and administrative fees.
-More information on USDA's assistance for beginning farmers and ranchers can be found at www.usda.gov/NewFarmers.
+Learn more about USDA's assistance for beginning farmers and ranchers.

 BFRDP, administered through USDA's National Institute of Food and Agriculture (NIFA), has been a key part of this effort and supports educational programs to assist beginner farmers and ranchers who have less than 10 years of experience in the industry, including veterans and socially disadvantaged farmers.
 The program supports workshops, educational teams, training, and technical assistance throughout the United States.